WTR-GITHUB/PYTHON_II_PART/Mongo-DB---lesson-5:--Exceptions..md

 By handling the `PyMongoError` exception, you can provide appropriate error handling and recovery mechanisms in your code when interacting with MongoDB using `PyMongo`.

-###  pymongo.errors.CollectionInvalid
+###  CollectionInvalid Exception
 Raised when collection validation fails.
-Here's an example of a Python code implementation using PyMongo, including handling the pymongo.errors.CollectionInvalid exception.
+Here's an example of a Python code implementation using PyMongo, including handling the CollectionInvalid exception.
 The code demonstrates how to create a collection in a MongoDB database and handle potential exceptions:

 ```python
 from pymongo import MongoClient